 101 provides an opportunity for faculty and students to learn about the media transformation in real time as print increasingly shifts to various digital platforms.
-I am helping students learn how magazines are developing into multimedia brands, and they are coming up with ideas for 101 brand extensions.
+I am helping students learn how magazines are developing into multimedia brands, and they are coming up with ideas for 101 brand extensions, including a pop-up magazine to bring the contents to life on stage.
 We are working on a redesign.
 We have been experimenting with storytelling in other forms such as using Instagram series, webisodes, SoundCloud and Snapchat.
 This is in addition to traditional long-form journalism and shorter articles.

 Students work for 101 on their own as well as through a series of one-credit Co-Curricular courses that I developed with the 2013 reorganization of the CHSOC.
-I have also implemented magazine modules to incorporate 101 in various classes, such as reporting, editing and magazine writing.
+I have also implemented magazine modules to incorporate 101 in various classes, such as reporting, editing, magazine writing and fact-checking.
 Although students often grumble about group projects, they have enjoyed working in teams to plan issues of 101.
+In addition, I have developed a Media Entrepreneurship and Innovation course for students in all CHSOC majors, including those inspired by 101 to develop their own magazines.

 For the final project in Interactive Editing class, students are required to research an article idea of national or international interest, identify a non-Howard writer, explain the idea in an assignment letter to the writer and plan multimedia.
 They must monitor writing and production deadlines, edit various drafts of the story and upload the multimedia package to 101's website.
 This is a real-life assignment that they could expect to carry out on a magazine staff.
-We also pair editors and reporters across classes to foster peer and experiential learning
+We also pair editors and reporters across classes to foster peer and experiential learning.
+Even as "digital natives," students are excited about publishing print editions.
+They are wrapping up a print issue for the fall semester; new classes will work on one for next spring.